kailash-manasarovar/statement/docs/timeline/2023/august.md

 ![Lesbianism](../../content/tweets/august-comms/matthew/signing-up-for-lesbianism.png)

 - This is a significant account with regards to the cyber-stalking; whether it is an actual person from Denia, or a dark-web porn subscription account that's paying for access to sedated spy-cam targets, or a delegated hacker account given instructions on what to say to a target.
-- Whenever the account interacts with me, it says significant things that me wonder, and believe a little, and then more and more, that I am interacting with the trumpet teacher.
+- Whenever the account interacts with me, it says significant things that make me wonder, and believe a little, and then more and more, that I am interacting with the trumpet teacher.
 - I have a public tweet conversation with this person which is linked at the bottom of the page along with the other significant tweets.
 - We end up DM'ing in December significantly, and for sure there is a connection to Dénia criminals as content from the tweet is mirrored by an adult member of the choir who sits next to me at class at the conservatory.
 - Later on, I take a look at some of the posts on this account and I note extremely enticing, honey-trap-type content coming from (apparent) women.